phptuts/codingwithnoah/summer-camp/day-4/motor/index.md

 ## Instructions

-1) Lay the Arduino and motor on the table like the picture.
+1) Lay the Arduino and motorshield on the table like the picture.
 Can you see how the 2 could be connected together?

 ![step 1](/images/summer-camp/day-4/motor/step_1.jpg)